 Gelfand Outreach Programs

-The Leonard Gelfand Center for Service Learning and Outreach hosts programs during the summer (July) and on select Saturdays in the fall and spring for students in grades K-9.
-These classes were developed by Carnegie Mellon University Faculty and Staff and are designed to be rigorous, educational, STEM focused, hands-on and fun.
+The Leonard Gelfand Center for Service Learning and Outreach hosts week-long programs during the summer (June and July) and on select Saturdays in the fall and spring for students in grades K-9.
+These classes are developed by Carnegie Mellon University Faculty and Staff and are designed to be rigorous, educational, STEM focused, hands-on and fun.

 Click here for Gelfand Outreach classes & program information.Email: GelfandCenter@andrew.cmu.edu